 M&S had serious challenges.
 But isn’t the whole point of a great management team to get a firm through challenges just like that and still succeed?
 Surely that’s what the art of reinvention is all about.

-It’s still likely that M&S would have declined in clothes even without these handicaps.
+M&S would have declined in the clothes market without this handicap.
 But even if that were the case, what was the firm’s vision for the future?
 To turn a large, struggling business into a small, struggling business isn’t much of a long term strategy.

 Which side do you agree with?
-Tweet to let us know.
+Tweet us at @MT_editorial.

 Image credit: GianniM/Wikipedia